 Arts and Cultural Funding Program

-Expressions of Interest (EOI) for the UK/Australia Season 2021/22 are now open.
+Expressions of Interest (EOI) for the UK/Australia Season 2021/22 are closed.

 We recommend reading the full guidelines on this page before completing your EOI.

 To submit your EOI you will need to complete and submit the relevant application form through our secure online grants system, SmartyGrants.

 - EOIs open Monday 7 June 2021

 - EOIs close Sunday 20 June 2021 at 11.59pm AEDT